malliina/pimpweb/conf/docs/ClientMethods.md

-Returns an array (in key *recents*) of the most recently played tracks, starting from the most recently played track, along with a timestamp (in key *when*, given in unix time in milliseconds) when playback started.
+Returns an array (in key *recents*) of the most recently played tracks, starting from the most recently played track, along with a timestamp (in key *when*, given in unix time in milliseconds) when playback started:
-Example response:

     {
         "recents": [